teranpeterson/teranpeterson.github.io/_posts/2020-11-30-my-arch-linux-build.md

 btrfs subvolume list /
 {% endhighlight %}

-Anddd we're done!
+And we're done!
 Time to configure...

 _The end_